pitt-miskov-zivanov-lab/VIOLIN/README.md

 ## Funding

-This work was funded in part by DARPA Big Mechanism award, AIMCancer (W911NF-17-1-0135) and in part by the NSF EAGER award CCF-2324742.
+This work was funded in part by DARPA Big Mechanism award, AIMCancer (W911NF-17-1-0135); and in part by the University of Pittsburgh, Swanson School of Engineering.

 ## Support
 Feel free to reach out via email nmzivanov@pitt.edu for additional support if you run into any error.